battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - Value of the data informs retention
 - Compliance

 ### Chapter 07: Ingestion

 - Key ENgineering Concepts for the ingestion Phase
     - What is the use case for the data I'm ingesting
     - Can I reused this data and avoid ingesting multiple versions of the same dataset
     - where is the data going?
 What's the destination?
     - What is the expected data volume?
     - What format is the data in?
-Can downstream storage and transformations accept this fomat?
+Can downstream storage and transformations accept this format?
-    - Is the sources data in good share for immeditate downstreamuse? that is, is the data of good quality?
-WHat post-processing is required to service it? whar are data-quality resits (e.g. could bot traffic contaminate the data)
+    - Is the sources data in good share for immediate downstream use? that is, is the data of good quality?
+WHat post-processing is required to service it? what are data-quality resits (e.g. could bot traffic contaminate the data)
     - Does the data require in-flight processing for downstream ingestion if the data is from a streaming source?

 Factors to consider
-- Bounded vs unbouded data
+- Bounded vs unbounded data
     - assume all data is unbounded until it is bounded
     ![alt text](image-16.png)
 - frequency